Friday, July 21, 2017

 I want to end this DOASN blog post by saying...

-You should develop better time management and the ability to prioritize as you become more familiar with the duties and tasks of being a school nurse.
-There will be a day when you won't need to work those extra non paid hours because you will develop a routine that works well for you and your school.
-You'll get there, believe me :)
+As you become more familiar with the duties and tasks of being a school nurse, you'll develop better time management and the ability to prioritize.
+There will come a day when you won't need to put in those extra unpaid hours because you’ll have a routine that works for both you and your school.

 Check out these other popular DOASN blog posts & links.